hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/engineering-handoff-issue.md

 ---
 name: Design to Engineering Handoff Issue
 about: PMs & Designers use this template when a User Story is ready for Engineering.
   This will be a separate issue for Engineering to track their work.
 title: 'Engineering for #[add related user story issue number] [Related User Story Title]'
-labels: 'milestone: missing, points: missing, Role: missing, Complexity: Missing, Feature: Missing'
+labels: 'Complexity: Missing, Feature: Missing, milestone: missing, Role: missing,
+  size: missing'
-assignees:
+assignees: ''

 ---